Oscars 2019 Category Breakdown: Best Original Screenplay

 - 2000: You Can Count on Me wins WGA Original and Almost Famous wins the Oscar.

-Oh, and before we get into this year’s category — here’s a list of all the times the Best Picture winner did not win Best Screenplay (either category):
+Also, just so we’re clear about this part, here’s a lost of all the times the Best Picture winner did not win Best Screenplay (either category):

 - 2017, The Shape of Water loses to Get Out.